Unmanned aircraft in Singapore: Other uses

-UA Permits
+Permits

-Operator Permit
+Operator permit

 CAAS grants an operator permit to an applicant who is able to ensure safe operation of UA, taking into account the applicant's organisational set-up, competency of the personnel especially those flying the UA, procedures to manage safety including the conduct of safety risk assessments, and the airworthiness of each of the aircraft.
 The permit is valid for up to one year.

-Activity Permit
+Activity permit

 An activity permit is granted by CAAS to an applicant for a single activity or a block of repeated activities to be carried out by a UA at a specific area of operation, and which are of specific operational profiles and conditions.

 A Class 1 Activity permit is required for purposes that are not recreational or research in nature; or if the UA used is over 7 kg in total mass (including payload).
 A Class 1 Activity Permit is not valid without a UA Operator Permit.

 A Class 2 Activity permit is required for UA activities for recreational or research purposes, and which meets any of these conditions: